tildecoin/rtcoin/PLAN.md

 **Connection Worker**
 * Spawns a new thread for each incoming client connection.
+* Clones the Sender half of Ledger Worker's channel to give to each child thread.

+**Connection Child Threads**
 * Receives signed JSON requests via UNIX Domain Socket.
+* Verifies signature of each request.
+If it fails, let the client know, then disconnect/die.
-* Verifies the signature and unpacks the JSON into a request struct.
+* Unpacks the JSON into a request struct.
+    * Still working on a schema that would allow variability in requests without making it too cumbersome to deserialize into the request structure.
+Trying to keep the code simple.
-* Sends the request to the Ledger Worker.
+* Sends the request to the Ledger Worker along its channel.
 * Packs replies from the Ledger Worker into signed JSON and sends it back to the client.